Škoda Yeti: Facelift

 A revamped version of the Yeti had its official exhibition premiere at the Frankfurt International Motor Show in September 2013.
-Following the facelift, Škoda's compact SUV was available in two design versions shorter by just 1 mm in comparison to the original model: sleek Yeti and rugged Yeti Outdoor.
+Following the facelift, Škoda's compact SUV was available in two design versions shorter by just 1 mm in comparison to the original model: standard Yeti and rugged Yeti Outdoor.

 The main difference could be found in shape of front/rear bumper; the Outdoor version had parts exposed to potential damage from terrain (lower parts of bumpers, sills) finished in black, while the ‘urban‘ Yeti has them painted in body colour.
 They varied also in the offer of wheel designs and upholstery.
 Both versions could be ordered in top of the range trim Laurin & Klement, the ‘urban‘ Yeti also in ‘Monte Carlo‘ sports design version.

 The technology had also been updated.
 Four wheel drive was powered by the fifth generation Haldex electro hydraulically controlled multi plate coupling located at the rear axle in the same housing as the final drive and rear differential.
 The operating principle was much the same as the fourth generation used in the pre facelift previous model.

 There had been a technical change in the way oil pressure was regulated in the clutch, i.e. FWD switching.
 Oil pressure on the clutch plates was, after the facelift, regulated by a centrifugal valve integrated in the electric axial six piston oil pump.
 Compared to the previous generation, the Haldex 5 system was 1.4 kg lighter (ca. 6.6 kg without oil) and simpler as it didn't contain an oil pressure accumulator.

 The drivetrain line up featured some new combinations: seven speed DSG with the 1.6 TDI engine (currently with five speed manual for the GreenLine only), front wheel drive with the 103 kW two litre diesel and six speed manual (currently as all wheel drive only) and six speed DSG with the 125 kW two litre diesel and all-wheel drive (so far six speed manual only).

 As for the equipment, the facelifted Yeti became the first Škoda car to offer rear view parking camera.
 It is automatically activated when reverse gear is engaged: it displays the space behind the car and indicates the driving line, based on the vehicle width.
 List of features was extended by – among others – keyless system for locking/unlocking doors and starting engine (KESSY), and rechargeable LED torch in boot.

 Škoda unveiled Yeti Xtreme design study at the 33rd GTI Treffen.